jamesr66a/onnx/docs/Operators.md

 ### <a name="Shape"></a><a name="shape">**Shape**</a>

-  Takes a tensor as input and outputs an 1D int64 tensor containing the shape of the input tensor.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: